nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Finding a tag : `find`

-Finds a tag by its keyword (can be tag name and/or label).
+Finds a tag by a keyword.

+You can find tags using a keyword.
+If the keyword matches its name and/or label partially, it will be listed in the *Tag Panel*.

 Format: `find KEYWORD`